viswanaj/orphanGPCRs/README.md

 <img width="1100" height="1100" alt="image" src="https://github.com/user-attachments/assets/0be6ee16-5535-4a86-829e-5fa981b4964b" />

 **Observation 1** Orphan GPCRs seems to have evolved in bursts.
 This make sense for two reasons.
-I will not explain why (right now, at least).
+I am still investigating these punctuated evolutionary bursts.

 **Observation 2** The so-called "unknown" GPCRs are largely olfactory GPCRs.
 They are rich and an expansive group of proteins.